symbol-provider-tree-sitter Bundled

 Adding the context field

 The context field of a symbol is a short piece of text meant to give context.
-For instance, a symbol that represents a class method could have a context field that contains the name of the owning class.
+For instance, a symbol that represents a class method could have a context field that contains the name of the class it belongs to.
 The context field is not filtered on.

 symbol.contextNode